-An open question was by how much uncertainties in the carbon cycle processes leading to the deglacial $CO_2$ rise affect estimates of the radiocarbon production.
-To this end, two alternative, bounding scenarios for the deglacial $CO_2$ rise were applied in addition to a control simulations with constant climate and ocean circulation.
-We show that uncertainties in the processes responsible for the reconstructed $CO_2$ and $\Delta^{14}C$ variations over the glacial termination translate into an uncertainty of order 5 % in the absolute magnitude of the production in the early Holocene, but only to small uncertainties in decadal-to-centennial production variations.
+An open question was by how much uncertainties in the carbon cycle processes leading to the deglacial CO2 rise affect estimates of the radiocarbon production.
+To this end, two alternative, bounding scenarios for the deglacial CO2 rise were applied in addition to a control simulations with constant climate and ocean circulation.
+We show that uncertainties in the processes responsible for the reconstructed CO2 and Δ^{14} C variations over the glacial termination translate into an uncertainty of the order of 5 % in the absolute magnitude of the production in the early Holocene, but only to small uncertainties in decadal to centennial production variations.
 This uncertainty in millennial average production due to the memory of the system to earlier changes vanishes over the Holocene and becomes very small (<1 %) in recent millennia.
-Although a detailed process understanding of the termination, e.g. the cause of the "Mystery Interval" (Broecker and Barker, 2007), is not required to reconstruct radiocarbon production in the Holocene, the decreasing trend in atmospheric radiocarbon over the glacial termination must be taken into account.
+Although a detailed process understanding of the termination, e.g. the cause of the "mystery interval" (Broecker and Barker, 2007), is not required to reconstruct radiocarbon production in the Holocene, the decreasing trend in atmospheric radiocarbon over the glacial termination must be taken into account.

 Small differences between simulations that include Holocene climate change and the control run with no climate change are found.
-A caveat is that our 2-dimensional atmospheric energy-moisture balance model does not represent important features of climate variability such as interannual and decadal atmospheric modes.
-However, the available evidence and the generally good agreement between C-based and independent solar proxy reconstructions suggest that atmospheric radiocarbon and inferred production are relatively insensitive to typical Holocene climate variations.
+A caveat is that our 2-D atmospheric energy and moisture balance model does not represent important features of climate variability such as interannual and decadal atmospheric modes.
+However, the available evidence and the generally good agreement between 14C-based and independent solar proxy reconstructions suggest that atmospheric radiocarbon and inferred production are relatively insensitive to typical Holocene climate variations.

-A prominent excursion in early Holocene Northern Hemisphere climate is the 8.2 kyr BP event with a decrease in Greenland air temperature by about 3 K within a few decades (Kobashi et al., 2007).
-A reduction in North Atlantic Deep Water formation related to a spike in melt water input is associated with this event.
-This 8.2 kyr event is not represented in our model setup and a possible atmospheric radiocarbon signal from changing ocean circulation would be erroneously attributed to a change in production.
-Vonmoos et al. (2006) compared solar modulation estimated from Be versus C. Deviations between the two reconstructions are not larger during the 8.2 kyr event than during other early Holocene periods.
-Similarly, the different reconstructions shown in Figure 7 do not point to an exceptional large imprint of the 8.2 kyr event on inferred solar modulation and thus on radiocarbon production.
+A prominent excursion in the early Holocene Northern Hemisphere climate is the 8.2 kyr BP event with a decrease in Greenland air temperature by about 3K within a few decades (Kobashi et al., 2007).
+A reduction in North Atlantic Deep Water formation related to a spike in meltwater input has been proposed to have occurred with this event (Ellison et al., 2006; Hoffman et al., 2012).
+This 8.2 kyr event is not represented in our model setup, and a possible atmospheric radiocarbon signal from changing ocean circulation (e.g. Matsumoto and Yokoyama, 2013) would be erroneously attributed to a change in production.
+Vonmoos et al. (2006) compared solar modulation estimated from 10Be versus 14C.
+Deviations between the two reconstructions are not larger during the 8.2 kyr event than during other early Holocene periods.
+Similarly, the different reconstructions shown in Fig. 12 do not point to an exceptionally large imprint of the 8.2 kyr event on inferred solar modulation and thus on radiocarbon production.

-Solar modulation potential $\Phi$ is computed using the relationship between radiocarbon production, the geomagnetic dipole (Korte et al., 2011), and $\Phi$ from the models of Masarik and Beer (1999) and Kovaltsov et al. (2012) model as in.
-A key step is the normalization of the Cderived $\Phi$ record to the Forbush instrumental observations over the period 1937 to 1950 AD.
-Atmospheric $\Delta^{14}$ C is heavily contaminated after 1950 by atomic bomb tests preventing a reliable extraction of the natural production signal.
-In the mid-20th century, atmospheric $\Delta^{14}$ C and its interhemispheric gradient is influenced by the early signals of fossil fuel combustion and land use.
-Our spatially-resolved model allows us to treat interhemispheric concentration differences and land use explicitly.
-We show that reconstructions in $\Phi$ that rely on the Northern Hemisphere $\Delta^{14}$ C record only are biased towards low values during the Holocene.
-To our knowledge, the Φ record by Usoskin et al. (2007) is based on Q from Usoskin and Kromer (2005) and thus on the Northern Hemisphere radiocarbon record only.
-Their values are systematically lower than ours and their best estimates are in general outside our $1\sigma$ confidence band during the last 7 ka.
-The $\Phi$ record by Steinhilber et al. (2008) shows in generally values below our confidence range during the period 7 to 3 kyr BP, while the two reconstructions agree on average during the more recent millennia.
-Agreement with respect to decadal-to-centennial variability is generally high among the different reconstructions.
-However, notable exceptions exist.
-For example, the reconstruction by Steinhilber et al. (2008) suggest a strong negative fluctuation between 8 and 7.8 kyr BP, not seen in the C-derived records.
+Solar modulation potential Φ is computed using the relationship between radiocarbon production, the geomagnetic dipole (Korte et al., 2011), and Φ from the models of Masarik and Beer (1999) and Kovaltsov et al. (2012).
+A key step is the normalisation of the 14C-derived Φ record to the Forbush instrumental observations over the period 1937 to 1950 AD.
+Atmospheric Δ^{14} C is heavily contaminated after 1950 by atomic bomb tests, preventing a reliable extraction of the natural production signal.
+In the mid-20th century, atmospheric Δ^{14} C and its interhemispheric gradient is influenced by the early signals of fossil fuel combustion and land use.
+Our spatially resolved model allows us to treat interhemispheric concentration differences and land use explicitly.
+We show that reconstructions in Φ that rely on the Northern Hemisphere Δ^{14} C record only are biased towards low values during the